panmhi/next-fetch-example/README.md

 To prevent this unnecessary request from happening, we need to add an AbortController to abort the fetch request on component unmount.

-This solution is applicable to both the natvie fetch API and SWR.
+This solution is applicable to the natvie fetch API, SWR and TanStack Query.

 ## Getting Started